Home / packaging / finishes / embossing

 How Does the Embossing Process Work?

-The embossing process involves several key steps, each of which contributes to the final quality and appearance of the design.
+The embossing process typically involves several key steps that can influence the final quality and appearance of the design.
 Below is a detailed breakdown of the process:

 1. Design Preparation